 Compatibility with Drupal versions: 9.3 – 10

-Link to modules directory on Drupal.org: Google Analytics.
+Link to module directory on Drupal.org: Google Analytics

 Matomo Analytics

-Among the alternatives to the Google service, we find Matomo Analytics which can be used in a self-hosted way and therefore avoid all the problems related to data transfer.
-To use Matomo you can either install it manually or use our out-of-the -box Matomo Analytics service.
+Among the alternatives to Google’s service, there’s Matomo Analytics, which can be self-hosted to avoid data transfer issues.
+You can manually install Matomo, or use our ready-to-use Matomo Analytics service.

 Compatibility with Drupal versions: 8.8 – 9

-Link to modules directory on Drupal.org: Matomo Analytics.
+Link to module directory on Drupal.org: Matomo Analytics

-There are many other extensions that we can use to add new features to our Drupal site.
-Among the indispensable ones we find the modules to manage cookies.
+There are many other extensions can enhance your Drupal site’s functionality.
+Among the essential ones you’d find modules for managing cookies.

-Furthermore, based on the type of site we want to create, we may need to integrate a live chat system on the site, manage reservations or optimize content from an SEO perspective.
+Furthermore, based on the type of site you’re building, you might need to integrate a live chat system, manage reservations, or optimize content for SEO.

-Let’s see some of the Drupal modules that meet these and other needs.
+Let’s explore some Drupal modules that address these and other needs.

 EU Cookie Compliance (GDPR Compliance)

-Among the best modules for Drupal we find several that allow us to manage cookies on our site.
-“EU Cookie Compliance” is one of the most used cookie modules.
+Among the top Drupal modules, several allow us to manage cookies on our site.
+“EU Cookie Compliance” is one of the most widely used cookie modules.

-With this extension we can customize the cookie banner and show it only to visitors who come from European Union states.
-Furthermore, the module allows us to categorize cookies so that users can only give consent to certain categories.
+With this extension, we can customize the cookie banner, displaying it only to visitors from countries in the European Union.
+Additionally, the module lets us categorize cookies, allowing users to grant consent to specific categories.

 Compatibility with Drupal versions: 8.8 – 9

-Link to forms directory on Drupal.org: EU Cookie Compliance.
+Link to module directory on Drupal.org: EU Cookie Compliance

 Live Helper Chat

-The “Live Helper Chat” module helps us to easily create a live chat system that activates when users visit our Drupal site.
+The “Live Helper Chat” module helps in creating an easy-to-use live chat system that activates when users visit your Drupal site.

-The extension allows us to activate the chat on the whole site or to configure rules that allow us to show the chat only on certain pages or under certain conditions.
+This extension lets us enable the chat across the entire site or configure rules to display it only on specific pages or under certain conditions.

 Compatibility with Drupal versions: 8 – 9

-Link to modules directory on Drupal.org: Live Helper Chat.
+Link to module directory on Drupal.org: Live Helper Chat

 BAT – Booking and Availability Management Tools

-“Booking and Availability Management Tools”, known by the abbreviation of BAT, is among the most used Drupal modules to manage online reservations.
+“Booking and Availability Management Tools” abbreviated as BAT, is one of the most commonly used Drupal modules for managing online reservations.

-The system allows us to set and show available dates based on an interactive calendar.
-We may also associate price information that varies based on certain conditions.
+The system allows us to set and display available dates using an interactive calendar.
+Additionally, we can associate pricing information that varies based on specific conditions.

 Compatibility with Drupal versions: 8 – 9